 We have all had to change a bit over the last few months, but instead of using the word ‘pivot,’ I like to think of it as an opportunity to evolve your ADHD coaching business.
 Take this chance to create even better ways of servicing your clients.
 If you haven’t already, it’s time to consider how you will continue to deliver your services in a meaningful way moving forward.

 Coaching has been providing long-distance services for the past 25 years.
 However, many ADHD coaches and their clients still chose to meet in person until recently.
 Unfortunately, this is no longer possible for most.

-There may be a time again when social distancing is a thing of the past.
+There may be a time when social distancing is a thing of the past.
 But for now, this is a great opportunity to use our ADHD entrepreneurial creativity to adapt.
 To consider how to create new value for our ADHD clients and our coaching businesses.

 When evolving your ADHD coaching business, consider these three things: